intel/iotg-yocto-ese-manifest/README.md

 Run bitbake compilation.

 a.
-To set LTS kernel v5.4 as a default kernel

-    $ bitbake mc:x86:core-image-sato-sdk

-b.
-To set LTS RT v5.4 as a default kernel

-    $ bitbake mc:x86-rt:core-image-sato-sdk

-c.
-To set Mainline Tracking Kernel v5.10 as a default kernel

-    $ bitbake mc:x86-mlt:core-image-sato-sdk

-d.
-To set LTS Kernel v5.10 as a default kernel

-    $ bitbake mc:x86-2020:core-image-sato-sdk

-e.
-To set LTS RT v5.10 as a default kernel

-    $ bitbake mc:x86-rt-2020:core-image-sato-sdk

-f.
-To set LTS Kernel v5.15 as a default kernel

-    $ bitbake mc:x86-2021:core-image-sato-sdk

-g.
-To set LTS RT v5.15 as a default kernel

-    $ bitbake mc:x86-rt-2021:core-image-sato-sdk

-h.
-To set LTS Kernel v6.1 as a default kernel

-    $ bitbake mc:x86-2022:core-image-sato-sdk

-i.
-To set LTS RT v6.1 as a default kernel

-    $ bitbake mc:x86-rt-2022:core-image-sato-sdk

-j.
 To set LTS Kernel v6.6 as a default kernel

     $ bitbake mc:x86-2023:core-image-sato-sdk

-k.
+b.
 To set LTS RT v6.6 as a default kernel

     $ bitbake mc:x86-rt-2023:core-image-sato-sdk